 Slashed constructions (and/or, homes/workplaces) are not used.

 Mathematical equations and statistical formulations adhere to the guidelines.
-Please download the instructions and checklist for formatting mathematical equations and statistics at the top of these guidelines to ensure you meet the requirements.
+Please refer to the extra instructions and checklist for formatting mathematical equations and statistics at the top of this page to ensure you meet the requirements.

 Use Merriam-Webster online dictionary as a reference: